getwax/wax/packages/plugins/README.md

 ## Hardhat tests

-To run the hardhat tests, you'll need to run a node and a bundler as some of them are integration tests:
+To run the hardhat tests, you'll need to run a geth node & bundler as some of them are integration tests:

 1. Start a geth node, fund accounts, deploy Safe contracts, and start a bundler: